Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Introduction

 \section{Introduction}

-One of the biggest challenges with reinforcement learning is {\em scalability}.
-In recent years, a series of papers \cite{TZZ19,KZZ20,WHCW20,KZ22,KZ22b} studied bandit problems in the collaborative learning (CL) model, where multiple agents interact with the environment to learn simultaneously and cooperatively.
+One of the biggest challenges with machine learning is {\em scalability}.
+In recent years, a series of papers \citep{TZZ19,KZZ20,WHCW20,KZ22,KZ22b} studied bandit problems in the collaborative learning (CL) model, where multiple agents interact with the environment to learn simultaneously and cooperatively.
 One of the most expensive resources in the CL model is {\em communication}, which consists of the number of communication steps (round complexity) and the total bits of messages exchanged between agents (bit complexity).
-Communication directly contributes to learning time (network bandwidth constraints and latency), energy consumption (communication is frequently the biggest energy drain for tasks such as deep-sea/outer-space exploration), as well as data usage (if messages are sent by mobile devices).
+Communication directly contributes to the learning time due to network bandwidth constraints and latency, and it can also lead to significant energy consumption, especially for deep-sea or outer-space exploration tasks.
+Moreover, when messages are sent using mobile devices, communication can result in significant data usage.
 In this paper, we focus on the round complexity in the CL model and consider a basic problem in the bandit theory named {\em regret minimization in multi-armed bandits} (MAB for short).
-We give almost tight round-regret tradeoffs for MAB in the CL model.
+We try to investigate the round-regret tradeoffs for MAB in the CL model.

-The CL model is closely related to the batched learning model, which has recently received considerable attention in bandit theory and reinforcement learning~\cite{PRCS15,JJNZ16,AAAK17,JSXC19,GHRZ19, EKMM19,BXJW19,KZ20,JTX+21}.
-The batched model is motivated by applications in which there is a significant delay in getting back the observations, such as clinical trials~\cite{Thompson33,Robbins52} and crowdsourcing~\cite{KCS08}.
-We will illustrate the connection between the two models shortly.

-In the rest of this section, we will first introduce the CL model and the MAB problem that we are going to study in this paper.
+In the rest of this section, we will first introduce the CL model and the MAB problem.
 We then describe our results and place them within the context of the literature.